kyotee/Conceptual_Ideas/README.md

 - <del>`Learn react routes for potential future use`</del>
 - <del>`Implement (first) model, controller, integration and acceptance tests with RSpec and Capybara`</del>
 - <del>`Investigate and implement a continuous integration tool to run tests when new build executes`</del>

+## <a name="Remarks"></a>Remarks

+Significant commits involved for troubleshooting and resolving problems:

+- `Guarantee that primitive-types passed from controller to associated view will be received by React components upon view render`
+- `Integrate Travis CI for automated test builds`
+- `React and Redux deployable with Heroku`

 ## <a name="Questions-or-Concerns"></a>Questions or Concerns